amyyalex/GoodFirstIssue-1/README.md

 # Contributing

-Contributions are welcome!
-Opening an issue before you submit code can be a good idea, but not required.
+We welcome all contributions!
+While it's a good idea to open an issue before submitting code, it's not mandatory.

-If you're looking for places to contribute, check out [issues labeled "good first issue"][gfi], of course!
+If you're searching for places to contribute, be sure to check out the ["issues labeled" "good first issue"][gfi]

 Check out [Sourcecred's contributing guide][scg] for some thoughts on writing great commits.